ob7/ollama_feeder/README.md

 or
 ./setup_project.sh and follow prompts

-z Interact with the codebase
+# Interact with the codebase
 python interact_with_codebase.py projects/my_project
 this is triggered automatically when first doing project setup